phac-nml/mpox-nf/README.md

     - Non-nextclade columns are as follows:
     ```
-    sample                - Name of the sample
+    sample                  - [String] Name of the sample
-    num_reads_mapped      - Int number of reads mapped, pulled from BAM file using samtools flagstats.
-Remember reads are paired
+    num_reads_mapped        - [Int] number of total reads mapped, pulled from BAM file using samtools flagstats.
+                                Reads are paired so to the number of total sequence fragments can be obtained by dividing this value by 2
-    mean_sequencing_depth - Float average genomic read depth, pulled from BAM file using samtools depth and awk
+    mean_sequencing_depth   - [Float] average genomic read depth, pulled from BAM file using samtools depth and awk
+    median_sequencing_depth - [Int] median genomic read depth, pulled from BAM file using samtools depth and awk
-    num_consensus_n       - Int number of positions that were not basecalled in the genome, from seqtk comp
+    num_consensus_n         - [Int] number of positions that were not basecalled in the genome, from seqtk comp
-    genome_completeness   - Float proportion of the genome called a base (genome completeness), from seqtk comp and awk
+    genome_completeness     - [Float] proportion of the genome where a base was called.
+Generated from seqtk comp and awk
+    percent_viral_reads     - [Float] percentage of input reads that were identified as viral after host removal
+                                kraken2_viral_reads * 2
+                               ------------------------- * 100
+                                   total sample reads
     ```

 3. all_consensus directory